orkes-io/docs/docs/reference-docs/operators/do-while.md

 ## Adding a Do While task in UI
 **To add a Do While task:**
 1. In your workflow, select the **(+)** icon and add a **Do While** task.
-2. In Script params, add the parameter that will be evaluated in the expression.
+2. In **Script params**, add the parameter that will be evaluated in the expression.
-3. In Loop condition, select the evaluator type and enter the loop condition.
+3. In **Loop condition**, select the evaluator type and enter the loop condition.
-    - Value-Param for value-param
+    - **Value-Param**—Ensure that the expression value matches the parameter key you have defined in Script params.
-    - ECMASCRIPT for graaljs
+    - **ECMASCRIPT**—Enter a Javascript script.
 4. In your workflow, select the **(+)** icon to add tasks to the do while loop.
-5. (Optional) Set the number of required iterations by unchecking No Limits.
+5. (Optional) Set the number of required iterations by unchecking **No Limits**.
 There is no limit on the number of iterations by default.

 <p><img src="/content/img/ui-guide-do-while-task.png" alt="Adding Do While"/></p>